 For any college freshmen, my go-to piece of advice is to embrace it ’til you make it.
 Give yourself some grace and remember that this season of change requires patience – it takes time to acclimate, so expose yourself to any and every opportunity you can.
 I found that so many of the times I almost turned down an opportunity I ended up having the most to gain from it.
 Stay positive, be confident in yourself and remember that everyone is trying to reinvent themselves during this new chapter.

 Tip #4 & 5

 My biggest tip for incoming freshmen is to call your parents!
 I know that as soon as I moved away for college, I got a lot closer with my mom because I would call her regularly and text her about my life, what I was doing, and how I was feeling.
-I love that we transitioned from having a mother/daughter relationship, to having more of a friendship.
+We transitioned from having a mother/daughter relationship, to have more of a friendship.
 I definitely feel like I made better choices knowing I could talk to her about anything.
 And we’re still super close 4 years later!